Rock-ons (Docker Plugins)¶

 The Rock-ons root¶

 All Rock-ons require the Rock-on service to be enabled and prior to enabling this service it must be configured.
 This is a simple matter of configuring a sufficiently large share for the rock-ons to be installed into.
-It is possible to use the existing ‘out of the box’ home share but this is not recommended.

-The following shows a Recommended Minimum 5 GB rock-ons-root share backed by a previously created pool named rock-pool.
+As an example, the following shows a Recommended Minimum 5 GB rock-ons-root share backed by a previously created pool named rock-pool.

 Note that during the lifetime of Rock-ons several snapshots will be created so plan to be able to expand this share if need be.